etleap/etleap-redshift-dev-days/README.md

 In the rest of this section we'll connect Etleap to the data sources and Redshift destination, so that we can create pipelines in the next section.

 ### 2.1.
-Set up the S3 Input connection
+Set up the SFTP Input connection

-Set up the S3 Input connection [here](https://app.etleap.com/#/connections/new/S3_INPUT).
+Set up the SFTP Input connection [here](https://app.etleap.com/#/connections/new/SFTP).
 Use the following values:

 - Name: `Website Events`
-- IAM Role: `arn:aws:iam::525618399791:role/dev_days_20210127`
-- Data Bucket: `etleap-redshift-devdays`
-- Base Directory: `events`
-- Additional Properties: Leave as their defaults.
+- Hostname: `3.238.249.185`
+- Username: `sftpuser`
+- Password: `devdaystest`

-Click 'Create Connection'.
+Click 'Save'.

 ### 2.2.
 Set up the MySQL connection